hit9/rux/README.md

 When you save your writings, rux can detect the changes and start rebuilding.

-To run rux's server and rebuilder in the background:
+To run rux's server and rebuilder in the background(so we can write blog with at most one shell session.):

 ```bash
 rux start
 ```

-We can write blog with at most one shell session.

 To generate all posts to pdf:

 ```bash
 rux pdf
 ```

 Themes
 ------